JKEVIN2010/Computational-Finance-Codes/README.md

-###Options Pricing
+Options Pricing

-###2-This repository contains functions that compute the price of a European Exotic put option and a european exotic put option.
+This repository contains functions that compute the price of a European Exotic put option and a european exotic put option.